OPEC's job has just become tougher with Trump win

-DUBAI/LONDON OPEC's job of trying to prop up oil prices has just got much harder.
+DUBAI/LONDON (Reuters) - OPEC's job of trying to prop up oil prices has just got much harder.

 With Donald Trump winning the U.S. presidential election, the 14-country oil-producing cartel may have to battle a sourer outlook for the global economy and weaker demand for crude.